 (2) Terms ‘With Esoteric Meanings Thus Untranslated’ (秘密故不翻):

 These are only transliterated – such as the words of mantras (神咒) and dhāraṇīs (陀罗尼), to retain their many profound meanings and specific pronunciations, though sometimes translated literally and approximately for their ‘basic’ meanings only.
 (Note that the ancient way of pronouncing Chinese words is different from the modern way, with the first closer to Sanskrit pronunciations, and the latter further from it.)

-(3) Terms ‘For Giving Rise To Goodness Thus Untranslated’ (生善故不翻):
+(3) Terms ‘For Giving Rise To Good Thus Untranslated’ (生善故不翻):

 (4) Terms ‘According With Ancients’ (Customs) Thus Untranslated’ (顺古故不翻):